FundacionPesetacoin/Electrum-Peseta-2.2.1-Server/README.md

-Electrum-DOGE-server for the Electrum-DOGE client
+Electrum-Peseta-server for the Electrum-Peseta client
 ===============================================

-  * Author: Thomas Voegtlin (ThomasV on the bitcointalk forum)
   * Language: Python

 Features